WhitakerLab/whitakerlab.github.io/_posts/blog/2018-08-11-Citing-WIPs.md

 The project *is* really cool.
 As they say in their [README file](https://github.com/srcole/o-factor):

-> The goal is to give journals (and later on also papers / scientists and more) a score of how "open science" they are.
+> The goal of the project is to give journals (but in the future also papers, and importantly, scientists) a score of how "open science" they are.
 We want to find a way to promote open science and give incentives for scientists and journals to do and support more open science.

 The team did an incredible job over the four days of the hackathon and presented some lovely figures.
 These results aren't double checked and the scientists in the team knew that.
 Their presentation came with a strongly disclaimer that the results were pulled together over just a few days and shouldn't be taken as a final product.